What is the Writing Center at CSUF?

 Does the Writing Center take walk-in appointments?

-If you wish to meet with a tutor on a “walk-in” basis, you must first be registered through our online scheduling system.
-Once you have registered, you may place your name on the list at the front desk in the Writing Center.
+If you wish to meet with a tutor on a “walk-in” basis, please inform the tutor at the Writing Center front desk and write your name and CWID down in our sign-in book.
 If/when a tutor is available, the first student on the list will be called up.
 If you are not present when your name is called, you will lose your place and the next name will be called.
 We strongly suggest making an appointment ahead of time to ensure you can meet with a tutor.
 Space is limited and a walk- in does not guarantee that we will be able to help you.

 Visiting the Writing Center for a class?